Columbus Area Arts Council fosters a creative community by supporting growth of the arts in the Columbus (IN) area.

-In early summer, a new permanent sculpture by Martin Beach, commissioned in part by the Arts Council, was unveiled.
-This will serve as the kick off to the 2014 Columbus Indiana Sculpture Biennial.
-You can now find eight new large-scale pieces of public art while walking around the Columbus Arts District.
+In summer 2014 a new permanent sculpture by Martin Beach was commissioned and installed in the newly renovated Library Plaza.
+This served as the kick off to the 2014 Columbus Indiana Sculpture Biennial.
+You can now find new large-scale pieces of public art while walking around the Columbus Arts District!

-And what summer in Columbus would be complete without our annual Meltdown, featuring glass forming workshops and an open iron pour?
+And what summer in Columbus would be complete without glass forming workshops or Rock the Park?
+Both are returning in 2015.

 Formed in 1972 as the Driftwood Valley Arts Council and renamed Columbus Area Arts Council in 1989, the Arts Council is a public, non-profit corporation supported by private donations, the City of Columbus, the Indiana Arts Commission, and the National Endowment for the Arts.

 Who We Are The Columbus Area Arts Council (the Arts Council) is a nonprofit corporation in the heart of Columbus, Indiana.
 Since 1972, the Arts Council has been a cornerstone for cultural development in our community: